 A nonstudent must obtain the Class Auditor Permit and the consent of the instructor and Assistant Dean and must also pay a twenty-dollar auditor’s fee for each course; those who are sixty-five or older are exempt from this fee.
 In general, only practicing lawyers and judges, graduates of the Law School, and graduates of other ABA-approved law schools will be permitted to audit law courses.

 A separate, additional petition to the Assistant Dean is required to audit a first-year course.
 Auditors are permitted only when space is available.
 No more than five auditors are allowed in any section.
-A person may audit only one first-year law course a semester and may audit a total of no more than four courses.
+A person may audit only one first-year law course per term and may audit a total of no more than four courses.

 Nothing in these rules prohibits an instructor from permitting guests and visitors.

 If you meet the above criteria, please complete the following steps for Auditing:

 - Obtain a Class Auditor Permit from this page: https://onestop.utexas.edu/forms/#StudentRecords

 - Check with the Student Affairs Office to ensure that your requested course is still open.